 Running nerds call these “hill repeats” because you are literally running up and down the hill repeatedly.
 So you’ll sprint to the top (but not too fast, remember: it’s a quarter mile), jog back down, rest 60 seconds.
 Then do it again.
 Start with four and gradually work your way up to eight.
 And be sure to get in an easy 5-10 minute jog when you’re finished to flush the lactic acid out of your legs.

-The local high school oval is an excellent way to get your heart rate sky high.
+The local high school oval is home to one of the best cardio workouts for getting your heart rate sky high.
 (And, besides, you paid for it with your taxes!)
 This is a simple workout popular among everyone from elite milers to bucket-list marathoners.
 It’s been around forever for one very simple reason: It works!

 You’re running quarter mile laps with 60 seconds rest.
 Start with 6-8 intervals—with an easy 10-minute warm-up and cool-down—and work all the way up to 20, depending on how much puke and sweat you want to leave on the track.